goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 Imagine you have a super special artist friend, whom you tell your ideas and he instantly generates amazing images out of it.
 Let's name him Dali

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/2.webp) The way Dali starts his work is, that he first has a canvas, he listens to your instructions then creates an artwork.
-(The canvas looks like a lot of noise rather than the traditional white, more on this later)
+(The canvas looks a lot like noise rather than the traditional white, more on this later)

 But Dali has a big problem, that he cannot make big images, he tells you that he will only create images the size of your hand.
 This is obviously not desirable.
 As for practical purposes you may want images the size of a wall, or a poster etc.